Top 10 Overrated and Overhyped Watches

 Theoretically, the stem tubes in Oysters can be replaced, as they are screwed into the case.

 However, a replacement is costly, and putting too much trust into the case of a vintage hand-wound Oyster can have pretty dire consequences.
 For the watch and the owner’s wallet alike.

 The Universal Geneve chronographs are well made, but they aren’t rare.

-They are excellent watches.
+They’re excellent watches.
 Most of them feature column wheel movements by Martel and Valjoux.
-These movements were generic and featured largely no modifications.
+These movements were generic and most didn’t have modifications.